 Tan Sin Huat, Dennis is an Independent Director of IPC.
 He was appointed to IPC's board of directors on 19 December 2018 and is the Chairman of Remuneration Committee.
-He also has served on the boards of companies listed in Singapore and Hong Kong for the last 12 years.
+He also has served on the boards of companies listed in Singapore for more than 12 years.
 Mr Tan is the founder of Innospaces Consulting Pte.
 Ltd, a consulting firm that deals with organizational and leadership development.
 He coaches and trains leaders locally and internationally.
 He is a member of the Singapore Institute of Directors since August 2007 and a founding member of Board Certified Coach, the centre for credentialing & education since 2012.
 He has provided leadership in the Public and private sectors for more than 30 years. years.
+Mr Tan is a Council Member of RHT G.R.A.C.E.
+Institute since 2018.
+It is a social enterprise that seeks to establish a culture and creed of raising consciousness, encouraging ethical leadership and growing a community of values-aligned mindfully ethical leaders, professionals and businesses.
 His last re-election to the Board was on 26 April 2019.